lingxueli/BeatboxMusicPlayer/README.md

 # BeatboxMusicPlayer

-This is my project using Java Swing, GUI, I/O, networking and threads to build a beatbox application.

-The application implements multiplayer network system with I/O techniques that is able to send and receive beat patterns, along with messages among users.

-It supports features of creating sound patterns across 16 beats made of 16 instruments using MIDI (Musical Instrument Digital Interface).

-Try it on your machine.
-So much fun.:0)
+It is a PC digital beatbox developed in Java.
+Users could create and modify beat patterns and share beat patterns along with messages to each other.
+The beat pattern consists of 16 beats and 16 instruments.

+Main techniques involves multithread programming, clients side and server side communication, GUI, and Musical Digital interface programming.